 Najeeb Ullah*, Ezzouhra El Maaiden, Md.
-Sahab Uddin* and Ghulam Md Ashraf Pages 1 - 9 ( 9 )
+Sahab Uddin* and Ghulam Md.
+Ashraf Pages 470 - 478 ( 9 )

-Department of Biochemistry and Molecular Biology, School of Basic Medical Sciences, Xi’an Jiaotong University Health Science Center, Xi’an, Department of Biochemistry and Molecular Biology, School of Basic Medical Sciences, Xi’an Jiaotong University Health Science Center, Xi’an, Department of Pharmacy Southeast, Dhaka, King Fahd Medical Research Center, King Abdul-Aziz University, Jeddah
+Department of Biochemistry and Molecular Biology, School of Basic Medical Sciences, Xi’an Jiaotong University Health Science Center, Xi’an, Department of Biochemistry and Molecular Biology, School of Basic Medical Sciences, Xi’an Jiaotong University Health Science Center, Xi’an, Department of Pharmacy, Southeast University, Dhaka, Pre-Clinical Research Unit, King Fahd Medical Research Center, King Abdulaziz University, Jeddah